 Once you start your mentoring relationship, both the mentee and mentor need to complete a Mentoring Agreement online or sign a Mentoring Agreement and forward a copy of the agreement to firstname.lastname@example.org.

 The Engagement Record has been designed to provide a simple record of the progress of the mentoring relationship and helps identify any areas for concern.
 Participants are not required to submit their engagement records to the Institute.

 Need more info?

-Read the Information Kit and if you have any further queries, please contact us at email@example.com, we'll be pleased to assist.
+Take a look at our brochure and if you have any further queries, please contact us at email@example.com, we'll be happy to help.